Electromagnetic quasinormal modes of Schwarzschild-anti-de Sitter black holes: Bifurcations, spectral similarity, and exact solutions in the large black hole limit: Spectral similarity and independence

 We find that for any pairs of $(\ell, \rho)$ and $(\ell', \rho')$ satisfying

 the two respective spectra are approximately equal,

-One already sees hints of this self-similarity in Figure~\ref{fig:bifurcation2}, but it is most strongly demonstrated in Figure~\ref{fig:bifurcation3}.
+One already sees hints of spectral similarity in Fig.~\ref{fig:bifurcation2}, but it is most strongly demonstrated in Fig.~\ref{fig:bifurcation3}.
 In Fig.~\ref{fig:bifurcation2}, we show the dependence of the spectrum to both $\rho$ and three different values of $\ell$.
-We have included guiding lines for a specific example of self-similarity, choosing $\gamma(\ell, \rho) = 1/350$ and marking with vertical lines where $\rho^{-1}$ satisfies the prior expression when $\ell = 1, 2, 3$.
+We have included guiding lines for a specific example of spectral similarity, choosing $\gamma(\ell, \rho) = 1/350$ and marking with vertical lines where $\rho^{-1}$ satisfies the prior expression when $\ell = 1, 2, 3$.
 The intersection of a vertical line of a color to their respective colored curve represents the spectrum for that particular $\ell$.
 All three spectra are approximately equal, indicated by the horizontal lines where at least visually all three spectra `hit'.

 We note that this approximate equality extends to all overtone numbers, not just the eigenvalues we have plotted in Fig.~\ref{fig:bifurcation2}.
-We also note that this approximate equality shows up for all values of $\gamma(\ell,\rho)$ that is sufficiently small enough.
+We also note that this approximate equality shows up for all values of $\gamma(\ell,\rho)$ that are sufficiently small enough.

-This self-similarity is more distinctly shown is Fig.~\ref{fig:bifurcation3}, where we parametrized the spectra for different values of $\rho$ and $\ell$ using \eqref{eq:selfsimilarity2}.
-Self-similarity manifests when different values of $\rho$ and $\ell$ coincide whenever the corresponding values of $\gamma(\rho,\ell)$ are equal.
+This spectral similarity is more distinctly shown in Fig.~\ref{fig:bifurcation3}, where we parametrized the spectra for different values of $\rho$ and $\ell$ using \eqref{eq:selfsimilarity2}.
+Spectral similarity manifests when different values of $\rho$ and $\ell$ almost coincide whenever the corresponding values of $\gamma(\rho,\ell)$ are equal.